 Gwen felt her maternal feelings skyrocket.
-Mayuree wasn’t cute like Elvia, but there was a natural innocence about the Diviner that made one want to protect her, not unlike the feeling one got when holding a kitten or a puppy.
+Mayuree wasn't cute like Elvia, but the Diviner's natural innocence gave her the air of a kicked kitten.

-“I got a half-scholarship,” Mayuree informed her.
-“I thought we could attend school together.”
+"I got a half-scholarship for Fudan," Mayuree informed her.
+"I thought we could attend school together."

 "Can we even attend the same course?"
 Gwen asked sceptically.

-“We can hang out on campus.”
+"We can hang out on campus."
 Mayuree came closer yet again.
-“I just wanted us to be close, for you know, reasons.”
+"I just wanted us to be close, for you know, reasons.
+Do you mind?"

-“I wouldn't mind that.
-I don’t know anyone here, except for the people you’ve already met.”
-Gwen slid back an inch.
+"I wouldn't mind that.
+I don't know anyone here, except for the people you've already met."
+Gwen gazed at the ceiling.

-“That’s wonderful news!”
+"That's wonderful!"
 Mayuree replied happily, then caught herself.
-“I mean, I am sure you’ll make new friends.”
+"I mean, I am sure you'll make new friends."

 "I hope so too.
 Did Marong say Kitty is staying with you as well?"

-“Oh?”
+"Oh?"
 Gwen noted with surprise.
-So that’s the other winner of the LCSS.
-When she thought back on it though, the Wind Mage had demonstrated control far superior to hers.
-Her casting speed, tactical choice, and even her ability to use Flight both defensively and offensively, were leagues above Gwen’s.
-As for herself, she could only admit that for all intents and purposes, she was the immoral backdoor cheater who’d snatched her LCSS placement like a bandit before fleeing the scene of her crime.
+So that's the other winner of the LCSS.
+When she thought back on it, the Wind Mage had demonstrated control far superior to hers.
+Comparatively, she was the immoral backdoor cheater who'd snatched her LCSS placement like a bandit fleeing the scene of her crime.